pvcy/pvcy-client/README.md

 # pvcy-client: A Python Client for the Privacy Dynamics API

-This project provides a Python Client for the Privacy Dynamics API.
+This project provides a reference implementation ("sample") Python Client for the Privacy Dynamics API.
 To use this client, you will need a Privacy Dynamics account with API access enabled.

+## Experimental and Unsupported
+This is a sample project that pushes the envelope on a few API features and may not be maintained as the API evolves.
+It is not officially supported at the same level as the rest of the Privacy Dynamics product.
+Please [reach out](mailto:support@privacydynamics.io) if you are interested in this client, so we can advise you on its current status.

 ## Installation